 Whether results accurately represent what they claim to represent is subject to the quality criteria assessing their validity.

 You might wonder why you should care about it?
 There are many different personality models and tests around that do not meet basic quality standard.
-Hence, be carefull when doing personality tests of questionable quality.
+Hence, be carefull when doing personality tests of questionable quality as they don't add any value and even might point you in the wrong direction.
 Back to the five factor model of personality and leadership traits.
-It distinguishes the following five factors:
+The "Big five" personality traits are as follows:

 This CQ Dossier discusses the trait-based approach to leadership and reviews those personality traits that distinguish effective from ineffective leaders.
 The dossier also identifies key skills or competencies that are related to leader effectiveness and can be used by organizations for selection, promotion, and training.